 The birthday dinner was at Great Sage in Clarksville, MD, a place I love to go for brunch, lunch, dinner, dessert, small plates/live music/half-price-wine-bottle night, whatever!
 I love the ambiance; the food is delicious, and the staff couldn’t be nicer.
 Best of all, it’s 100% vegan — no need to ask, “Is this vegan?”—love that!

-The new winter menu is out and I thorougly enjoyed our choices.
-For the appetizer, we chose the oldie but goodie spring rolls, followed by two new entrees – Wild Mushroom Stroganoff and German Parsnip Sausages.
+The new winter menu is out and I thorougly enjoyed the food choices.
+For the appetizer, I chose the oldie but goodie spring rolls, followed by two new entrees – Wild Mushroom Stroganoff and German Parsnip Sausages.
 Both were excellent!
 I can’t believe the “sausages” are made from parsnips!!
-For dessert I ordered my usual – the Chocolate Lava Cake (I’m the chocoholic, remember?) and my hubby ordered the newly added Figgy Pudding.
+For dessert I ordered my usual – the Chocolate Lava Cake (I’m the chocoholic, remember?).
 Check out the slideshow below!

 Evening highlights included a silent auction (from which I won a few items, hooray; happy birthday to me!), a business update from The Humane League’s Aaron Ross, an enthusiastic and entertaining rally to leaflet from Jon Camp of Vegan Outreach, and an impassioned vegans-are-everywhere speech from one of my most favorite people in the vegan community, Jasmin Singer of Our Hen House.
 It was a fun, inspiring, and uplifting event that made me proud to be a part of a vibrant, flourishing vegan community.